duongratdepchai/plugins-archive/jet-engine/README.md

 # ChangeLog

+## 3.1.5
+* ADD: Query Builder: Before and After options for Advanced settings section of dynamic arguments;
+* ADD: Query Builder: Description field for Query.
+Crocoblock/suggestions#6194;
+* ADD: Glossaries: Allow to convert options from the file into manual source;
+* UPD: Delete CCT items of user (author of CCT items) when user account is deleted;
+* UPD: Allow to make listing Item clickable in Blocks editor;
+* UPD: Minor Map Listing improvements;
+* FIX: Listing Grid: Compatibility with new Elementor Mega Menu;
+* FIX: Listing Grid: Slides to Scroll on mobile;
+* FIX: `%current_terms%` macro fatal error when no object received;
+* FIX: Error after deleting CCT which was used in Query Builder;
+* FIX: Bricks builder listings: Post ID after listing;
+* FIX: Translate default value of CPT labels;
+* FIX: Prevent errors in some cases when query was deleted from Query Builder;
+* FIX: Better PHP 8.1+ compatibility.

 ## 3.1.4
 * ADD: Relevanssi search and Query Builder compatibility;
 * ADD: Allow to set aria-labels for Dynamic Link widget and for clickable listing grid item;